opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 @param flags        combination of interpolation methods (cv.INTER_LINEAR or cv.INTER_NEAREST) and the optional flag WARP_INVERSE_MAP, that sets M as the inverse transformation (𝚍𝚜𝚝→𝚜𝚛𝚌).
 @param borderMode   pixel extrapolation method (cv.BORDER_CONSTANT or cv.BORDER_REPLICATE).
 @param borderValue  value used in case of a constant border; by default, it is 0.

+**cv.getPerspectiveTransform (src, dst)**

+@param src          coordinates of quadrangle vertices in the source image.
+@param dst          coordinates of the corresponding quadrangle vertices in the destination image.

 Try it
 ------